 We strongly recommend making your purchase decision based on the three major topics covered above: rain protection, ease of transport, and durability.
 However, if you're looking for the icing on the cake, this is where our final considerations come into play: ease of use, handle shape, and style.
 Today most umbrellas open at the push of a button, which releases some mechanisms or springs, and the canopy shoots open.
 However, some still require you to slide a runner-up the shaft to fully deploy the canopy.
 Either method works, but the auto open (or better yet: auto open/close) feature is extremely convenient, especially if you only have one hand free.

 The shape, size, and construction of the handle are also significant.
 An ergonomic handle will make all the difference in a storm.
 If the handle is poorly shaped, it's going make controlling the canopy more difficult, awkward, and uncomfortable.
 Some products not only have ergonomically designed handles, but soft foam materials to add some comfort while you're white-knuckled and racing to your destination to get out of the rain.
 And if you have large hands, a larger handle is also going to be advantageous.
 Some handles have very small knobs that have no ergonomic design to them at all, which we found to be uncomfortable and difficult to handle.

 Finally, when accounting for style, the most important thing to consider is what you'll be using your umbrella for.
 If you need to maintain a very business-like appearance, then a classic canopy may be your best option: something black or blue, with an octagonal shape would suffice.
-We found the totes Blue Line to be the classiest model we reviewed.
-However, if you really want something that adds a "pop" to your outfit, look for unique canopy designs, such as the bubble or birdcage designs.
+However, if you really want something that adds a "pop" to your outfit, look for unique canopy designs, such as the fun bubble designs.